One-room jail: Calaboose

-In some areas of the United States, a small, free-standing, one or two room jail building is known as a calaboose, meaning "dungeon" in Spanish.
-Calaboose were mainly used to incarcerate prisoners for minor crimes, such as drunkenness in public or fighting, or as a temporary holding cell for when a prisoner awaited transportation to a county jail.
+In some areas of the United States, a small, free-standing, one- or two-room jail building is known as a calaboose, meaning "dungeon" in Spanish.
+Calabooses were mainly used to incarcerate prisoners for minor crimes, such as drunkenness in public or fighting, or as a temporary holding cell for when a prisoner awaited transportation to a county jail.

-Use of the calaboose was common throughout much of the United States in the 19th and early 20th centuries, and today surviving examples can be found in several states.
-Texas, with its large number of counties, has the highest concentration of historic calaboose jail buildings with over 100 known structures.
-Many calaboose have only a single cell, feature a curved or vaulted ceiling, and were constructed of solid concrete, although brick, stone and wooden examples also survive.
+Use of the calaboose was common throughout much of the United States in the 19th and early 20th centuries, and today, surviving examples can be found in several states.
+Texas, with its large number of counties, has the highest number of historic calaboose jail buildings with over 100 known structures.
+Many calaboose have only a single cell, feature a curved or vaulted ceiling, and were constructed of solid concrete, although brick, stone, and wooden examples also survive.